skip to Main Content

 She said, “Of course.
 You’d do the same.”

 Anyway, I was very happy that my siblings were joining my school.
 Who needs such dull friends anyway?
-I’d make my own cool gang—with my own siblings.
-I was a big sister now!
-And they looked absolutely adorable in their tiny school uniforms.
+I would make my own cool gang—with my own siblings.
+My siblings would surely need my help in a new school.
+Now I can establish my image as big sister, they will value me as big sister and a senior.

 During lunch break, I had a full plan.
 I’d check on each one of them, ask if they needed anything, or if someone was troubling them in class.
 I imagined myself as a saviour—like a mini-hero who could threaten juniors with just a glare.
 (At least, I thought so.)